jasonthorne/Data-Representation-and-Querying-Project/README.md

 ]
 ```

+###Querying by Division###

+Stations may be searched for by their Division

 ###Posting a new record###

-To post a record of a new Station, use the following URL:
+To post a record of a new Station, use the following URL, replacing '[name]' with the name of the station:

 ```
 http://fingalgarda.ie/stations/new/[name]
 ```

-The post request should look like as below, replacing '[value]' with the required data for that field.
+The post request should look like as below, replacing '[value]' with the required data for that field, and '[name]' with name of station.

 ```
-POST /stations/new/newStation.html HTTP/1.1
+POST /stations/new/[name].html HTTP/1.1
-Host: w3schools.com
+Host: www.fingalgarda.ie
 Name=[value]&Address1[value]&Address2=[value]&Address3=[value]&Phone=[value]&Website=[value]&Division=[value]&Divisional_HQ=[value]&Divisional_HQ_Phone=[value]&District=[value]&District_HQ=[value]&District_HQ_Phone=[value]&Opening_Hours=[value]&LAT=[value]&LONG=[value]
 ```